Loading

 A Babylonian settlement of returnees who could not prove their priestly Israelite descent

-BabyloniaImmer was one of five named Babylonian settlements — together with Tel-melah, Tel-harsha, Cherub, and Addon — from which Jewish exiles attempted to return to Judah under Zerubbabel but could not produce the genealogical records proving descent from the priestly tribe of Aaron (Ezra 2:59, Nehemiah 7:61).
-Three priestly families came up specifically from Immer: the sons of Hobaiah, the sons of Hakkoz, and the sons of Barzillai who had taken a wife from the daughters of Barzillai the Gileadite.
-Without verified pedigrees they were excluded from the priesthood "as unclean" until a priest with Urim and Thummim could rule on their status.
-The exact location of Immer is unknown but lay in the Babylonian heartland near Cherub and Addon.
-The name Immer also appears as the name of a priestly family-head still serving in Jerusalem in the post-exile period (Nehemiah 11:13, 1 Chronicles 9:12) — possibly survivors of the same family who did manage to verify their lineage.
+BabyloniaImmer was one of five named Babylonian settlements — alongside Tel-melah, Tel-harsha, Cherub, and Addon — from which exiles attempted to return to Judah under Zerubbabel but could not produce genealogical records proving Aaronide descent (Ezra 2:59, Nehemiah 7:61).
+Three priestly families came specifically from Immer: the sons of Hobaiah, Hakkoz, and Barzillai.
+Without verified pedigrees they were excluded "as unclean" pending Urim-and-Thummim resolution.
+The name Immer also appears as a priestly family-head still serving in Jerusalem in the post-exile period (Nehemiah 11:13) — possibly survivors who did manage to verify their lineage.

 Share this place